 Branch-Site Resiliency Solutions

-There are obvious advantages to providing branch-site resiliency to your organization.
-Specifically, if you lose the connection to the central site, branch site users will continue to have Enterprise Voice service and voice mail (if you configure voice mail rerouting settings; for details, see Branch-Site Resiliency Requirements).
-However, for sites with fewer than 25 users, a resiliency solution may not provide a sufficient return on investment.
+There are obvious advantages to providing branch-site resiliency to your organization, namely that if you lose the connection to the central site, branch site users will continue to have Enterprise Voice service and voice mail (if you configure voice mail rerouting settings; for details, see Branch-Site Resiliency Requirements).
+However, for sites with fewer than 25 users a resiliency solution may not provide return on investment.

-If you decide to provide branch-site resiliency, you have three options.
-The following table can help you determine the best option for your organization.
+If you decide to provide branch-site resiliency, you have three options for how to do so.
+Use the following table to help you determine which option is right for you.

 |If you…||We recommend that you use a…|